Freelancing software that helps you get paid faster.

 Working with remote teams doesn’t have to be cumbersome.
 In fact, the Trello editorial calendar is designed to give everyone the same seamless experience from pitch phase to publishing.
 Asking questions, taking notes, and brainstorming new ideas can all happen from within the editorial calendar interface, with no need for outside communication tools.
 If you want to pull conversations from Slack or other chat devices, however, you can include them on any article card you choose.
 The open format of the editorial calendar encourages collaboration and teamwork that keeps remote teams running smoothly.

 A well-planned Trello calendar has many advantages.
 It can allow anyone on the content team to see what’s happening with the publication as a whole – without back and forth emails that can waste time.
-It also lets the content manager keep tabs on freelancers, in conjunction with a Freelance Management System, such as the Bonsai system.
+It also lets the content manager keep tabs on freelancers, in conjunction with a Freelance Management System, such as the Bonsai system - sign up for your free trial.
 When it comes time for those completed pieces to be published, freelancer can easily send out an invoice for their work through Bonsai, as well.
 No matter where in the world your remote team lives and works, this simple editorial calendar can get the job done.